MySQL

 'password' = 'flinkpw',

-'database-name' = 'mydb_.*', -- Match multiple sharded databases with a regular expression.
+'database-name' = 'mydb_.*', -- Regular expression to match multiple sharded databases.

-'table-name' = 'orders_.*' -- Match multiple sharded tables with a regular expression.
+'table-name' = 'orders_.*' -- Regular expression to match multiple sharded tables.

 );